typedb/.github/profile/README.md

 </div>

 **TypeDB** is a next-gen database with a modern programming paradigm that lets you build data applications faster, safer, and more elegantly.
-Its intuitive and powerful data model unifies the strengths of relational, document and graph databases without their shortcomings. **TypeQL**, its groundbreaking query language, is declarative, functional, and strongly-typed, drastically simplifying data handling and logic.
+Its intuitive and powerful data model unifies the strengths of relational, document, and graph databases without their shortcomings. **TypeQL**, its groundbreaking query language, is declarative, functional, and strongly-typed, drastically simplifying data handling and logic.
 So now, even the most nested and interconnected datasets can be managed with ease.
 With TypeDB, we’ve reinvented the database for the modern programming era.

 <div>
   <p align="center">